-Setting Up Accommodations If you need accommodations in college, you must tell them about your disability and be ready to provide documentation.
+To receive accommodations in college, you must tell the Accessibility Services office about your disability and be ready to provide documentation.
 You are the one who has to ask for the accommodation.
 A staff member will review your request and your documentation.
-If they confirm a disability, they will talk with you about accommodations.
-Remember, the accommodations you had in high school may not be the same in college.
+If they confirm a disability, they will talk with you about accommodations; however, it is also up to you to set up specific accommodations with each professor.
+Remember, the accommodations you had in high school may not

+be the same in college.
 There may be more than one way to accommodate a student's needs.
 The college staff will listen to what you want, but they might meet your need in a different way than you requested.

 This process is private.
 If you need accommodations for one or more classes, those accommodations will be shared with your instructors, but that is the only information they will see.
 The details of a disability are not shared with anyone unless the student chooses to share.

+QUICK TIP

 Examples of Accommodations

 - Sign language interpreters

 - Copies of class notes

-- Audio recording of class lectures
+- · Audio recording of class lectures

 - Test taking accommodations: extra time, a less distracting environment, repeated instructions

-- · Physical accommodations such as adjustable desks
+- Physical accommodations such as adjustable desks

 - Large print or Braille, or screen readers

 - Ability to take breaks during class

-Self-Advocacy

-Self-advocacy means speaking up for yourself.
-The first step in self advocacy is self-understanding.
+Self-Advocacy Self-advocacy means speaking up for yourself.
+The first step in selfadvocacy is self-understanding.
 You should understand your disability and how it may affect your education and career choices.
-You should understand what you're good at and what is difficult for you.
-You should understand your needs and the acommodations that can help meet those needs.
+You should know what you're good at and what is difficult for you.
+And you should be familiar with your needs and the accommodations that can help meet those needs.
 Knowing all these things will make it easier to speak up if your needs aren't being met or if changes need to be made.
 In college, there are no case managers to set up accommodations and check on your progress.
 You are responsible for asking for help.
 You do not need to share any information about your disability with your instructor if you don't want to.
 But it's important to ask questions and advocate for yourself when you need help.

 Temporary Disabilities Colleges can provide accommodations for temporary conditions as well.
 Some disabilities are temporary, meaning they will go away.
 These include broken bones, recovery from surgery, some physical illnesses, and some psychological conditions.
 Some colleges provide accommodations for temporary disabilities that may affect your academic progress.
-Students with temporary disabilities should contact the accessibility office on campus to discuss their needs.
+Students with temporary disabilities should contact the Accessibility Services office on campus to discuss their needs.
 The office may request documentation for the disability.
 Students need to communicate with each instructor about their needs and accommodations, such as missing class or turning in assignments.
-Examples of Accommodations for Temporary Disabilities - Assistive technology or personal help with reading, writing, or recording class lectures - · Re-scheduling a missed test or project - Possible extra time for a test or a different environment for the test - · Preferential parking or seating
+QUICK TIP Examples of Accommodations for Temporary Disabilities - Assistive technology or personal help with reading, writing, or recording class lectures - Re-scheduling a missed test or project - Possible extra time for a test or a different environment for the test - Preferential parking or seating